Vinayak2104/22B4521_AIC/nontech_Q1/answer.md

 <p>We also create a feature to differentiate other years from 2017 due to the sudden jump in prices discussed above.</p>
 <h3>Step 3:Splitting the data</h3>
 <p>Since we are dealing with time series data it is important to maintain the temporal nature of the data, therefore we used data from 2010-2016 for training and 2017 for validation and then after finalising the best model we take the whole data for training the final model.</p>
+<p>It is also advised to normalize the data and bring it to same scale,since it does not cause exploding or vanishing gradient problems when we are using something like gradient descent.</p>
 <h3>Step 4: Finding best model</h3>
 <ol>
   <li>First model we tried was random forest regressor.We can use libraries like optuna to find the best hyperparameters.</li>